-Sold at many kiosks, bars and beaches around Rome, the grattachecca is made with manually-grated ice, blended with sweet sciroppo, or fruit syrup.
-It is generally served between May and October.
+Sold at kiosks around Rome during the summer months, grattachecca is made with manually-grated ice and blended with sweet sciroppo or fruit syrup.

-Flavours can include coconut, cherry, pineapple, lemon or orange, and the grattachecca is topped off with freshly diced fruit pieces.
+Flavours can include coconut, cherry, pineapple, lemon or orange, and the grattachecca is topped off with freshly diced pieces of fruit.

 The colourful ice-laden dessert originated in Rome about a century ago but according to popular legend it could date back to ancient Roman times.